 This exhibition explores water’s significance to Indigenous peoples and Nations in the United States through historical, modern, and contemporary artworks.
 In four thematic sections—Ancestral Connections, Water and Sky, Forests and Streams, and Oceanic Imaginations—diverse aquatic expressions feature both representational and abstract approaches.

-The variety of art on view in Water Memories—resistance clothing, hand-carved children’s toys, whale oil lamps, paintings, photographs, and video—evokes a current of memories belonging to Native American and non-Native individuals.
-The exhibition also foregrounds Indigenous voices.
-Contemporary Native American community members contributed to the object labels, writing in response to the art, providing individual interpretations and their personal associations with water.
+The variety of items on view—protest fashion, hand-carved children’s toys, glass lamps, oil paintings, photographs, and video—create a current of memories belonging to Native American and non-Native artists.
+Throughout the exhibition, contemporary Indigenous community members provide individual interpretations and share their personal associations with water.
 The works collectively reveal how—across time and place—water provides nourishment, sanctuary, and healing while also activating protest, conflict, and complex dialogue.

 Cannupa Hanska Luger (Mandan, Hidatsa, Arikara, Lakota, b.
 1979)

 Oceti Sakowin, North Dakota, 2016